altinodantas/singleArtificialNeuron/README.md

 ![alt text](https://github.com/altinodantas/singleArtificialNeuron/blob/master/assets/img/adaline.png "Adaline Example")

 ## Gradient
-Gradient Descendant is usually applied to guide the adjustment of the synaptic weights in artificial neural networks.
+Gradient Descent is usually applied to guide the adjustment of the synaptic weights in artificial neural networks.

-This page presents a visual example on how Descendant Gradient works in finding minimal values to f(x) = x4 - 3x3 + 2.
+This page presents a visual example on how Gradient Descent works in finding minimal values to f(x) = x4 - 3x3 + 2.
 You can choice a start point by hitting at the graph or clicking in 'Random x' button.

 ![alt text](https://github.com/altinodantas/singleArtificialNeuron/blob/master/assets/img/gradient.png "Gradient Example")